Battle of Portomaggiore: Background

 After the death of Alberto d'Este, Marquis of Ferrara, he was succeeded by his legitimated son Niccolò, who was still a minor.
-His uncle Azzo claimed the title on the grounds of Niccolò's young age and his legitimacy, but was rebuffed by the Regency Council (a council formed to rule Ferrara during Niccolò's minority).
+His uncle Azzo claimed the title on the grounds of Niccolò's young age and his legitimacy but was rebuffed by the Regency Council (a council formed to rule Ferrara during Niccolò's minority).
 Azzo therefore organised a military force by the hiring of mercenaries.

-The battle
+Battle

-The two armies met at Portomaggiore, some 10 miles (15 kilometers) south-west of the city of Ferrara.
+The two armies met at Portomaggiore, some 10 miles (15 kilometres) southwest of the city of Ferrara.
 The Regency Council forces were under the command of Astorre Manfredi, a condottiero (mercenary leader) who had once formed the Compagnia della Stella, a private mercenary army.
 He had the support of troops from Florence, Bologna, Venice, and Carrara.
 Azzo's force of mercenaries was led by the condottiero Giovanni da Barbiano.

-The Regency Council troops quickly attacked Azzo's 8,000 strong army, eventually forcing them to retreat and seek refuge in the castle, where they were ultimately forced to surrender.
+The Regency Council troops quickly attacked Azzo's 8,000-strong army, eventually forcing them to retreat and seek refuge in the castle, where they were ultimately forced to surrender.
 Azzo's forces lost some 1,000 men and Azzo himself was captured.
 Regency Council losses were limited.